Nkosinathi-Bonga-James-Mncube/Linkedin_post_automation/README.md

 </p>

  - Built a automated task to inform my network what I'm working on LinkedIn.
- - Posts a automated report each 1st of the month to my [LinkedIn Profile](https://www.linkedin.com/in/nbj-mncube/) using [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) of my finished public projects.The report will display compeleted project for the previous month(e.g if todays the 1 FEB 2021 it will post all public repos from JAN 2021).
+ - Posts a automated report each 1st of the month to my [LinkedIn Profile](https://www.linkedin.com/in/nbj-mncube/) using [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) of my finished public projects.The report will display compeleted project for the previous month(e.g If todays the 1 FEB 2021 it will post all public repos from JAN 2021).
  - The report contains the following:
       - Name of project
       - Description of project